Regnal lists of Ethiopia

-Regnal lists of Ethiopia are recorded lists of monarchs who are claimed by tradition to have ruled Ethiopia.
+Regnal lists of Ethiopia are recorded lists of monarchs who are claimed by tradition to have ruled the territory of modern-day Ethiopia and Eritrea, and the historical territory of the Kingdom of Aksum and the Ethiopian Empire.
 These lists are often recorded on manuscripts or orally by monasteries and have been passed down over the centuries.

 Many surviving physical regnal lists, as well as recorded oral lists, chronicle the line of kings beginning with Menelik I to the Solomonic dynasty.
-In Ethiopian tradition, Menelik is believed to be the son of queen Makeda (the Biblical Queen of Sheba) and king Solomon.
+According to tradition, Menelik is believed to be the son of queen Makeda (the Biblical Queen of Sheba) and king Solomon.
 The rulers that followed Menelik were the kings of Axum, the Zagwe dynasty and the Solomonic dynasty.
-Some monarchs who ruled before Menelik are recorded in different Ethiopian traditions.
+Some traditions record monarchs who reigned before Menelik.
 These regnal lists were used to prove the longevity of the Ethiopian monarchy and to provide legitimacy for the Solomonic dynasty until its fall from power in 1974.
+Eritrea became de facto independent from Ethiopia in 1991, and thus literature on regnal lists before this usually referred to them simply as "Ethiopian" and/or "Axumite" regnal lists.
+These lists were also referred to as "Abyssinian" because Abyssinia was a term used historically to refer to the highland areas of modern Ethiopia and Eritrea.